neyer/respect/README.md

 The order 2 terms are `PxP` and `PxN` - these correspond to length two paths.
 The matrix `PxP` contains a description of the implied respect due to all length two, strictly postive paths.
 In our example:

-     P * P =
+     P x P =
            0.06 0.0  0.06
            0.0  0.1  0.0
            0.04 0.0  0.04

   Person 1 has no length-2 path to Person 2, and thus has no implied respect for Person 2 in this matrix.
-Because Person 1 has 0.3 respect for Person 2, and Person 2 has 0.2 respect for Person 3, the matrix P * P says Person P has 0.3 * 0.2 = 0.6 implied respect for Person 3.
-Likewise, P * N contains the implied respect of all length two paths which start positive and end negative:
+Because Person 1 has 0.3 respect for Person 2, and Person 2 has 0.2 respect for Person 3, the matrix P x P says Person P has 0.3 * 0.2 = 0.6 implied respect for Person 3.
+Likewise, P x N contains the implied respect of all length two paths which start positive and end negative:

-     P * N =
+     P x N =
            0.0  0.0  0.0
          -0.06  0.0  0.0
            0.0  0.0  0.0